Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Are payments flexible?
 Make sure the loan you get allows additional payments or early repayment of the loan without penalty — these convenient features can save you money.

 - Do your research.
 Consider all your available finance options and figure out if you’ve found the best loan option for you.
 If you’re not thrilled with the rate and terms, you should try to keep looking for a deal you’re more comfortable with.
+See our list of reputable car loan providers in Canada to help compare your options.

 Costs to consider before applying for Mazda financing